How to Use Canary Tokens for Threat Detection?

 All you have to do is select the type of token you want to create.
 Here are four different examples of using canary tokens.

 1. Adobe PDF Reader Document

-From the Canary Token platform, you can generate an alert for both Adobe PDFs and MS Word documents.
+You can generate an alert from the Canary Token platform for both Adobe PDFs and MS Word documents.
 Then you select an email or webhook URL.

 Hackers might think they’re getting their hands on juicy personal data.
-But, once somebody opens the file, the owner of the token gets an alert.
+But, once somebody opens the file, the token owner gets an alert.
 They can see valuable information about the intruder, including their IP address and approximate location.
 It helps to understand the nature of the threat better.